 • The minimum distance from a bear is 100 meters

-Unfortunately, there are several cases every year when a tourist approaches the wild animal, and it charges against him.
-In some cases, when you provoke a bear, and it charges, they have to put him down.
+Unfortunately, there are several cases every year when a tourist approaches a wild animal, and it charges against him.
+Sometimes, when you provoke a bear, and it charges you, they must put him down.
 And you’re the one responsible for its death.

 An epic travel guide to the Canadian Rockies